scottx611x/CSCI-S-40/Lecture/Lectures.md

   - Used for Voice/video, instant messaging
   - Developed 15 years ago
   - Looks like Email (uses MIMETYPEs)
-  - Responsible for:
+  - Responsible for determining:
-    - picking protocols for setting up the connection/session
+    - protocols for setting up the connection/session
-    -
+    - protocols for
   -